Vorxy-ops/Vorxy-Code-Editor/README.en.md

 # Vorxy Code Editor

-Professional mobile development environment for Android.
+Mobile development environment for creating and editing code in 10 programming languages.

 ---

 ## About

-Vorxy Code Editor is a full-featured integrated development environment (IDE) for Android mobile devices.
-The application provides the ability to write, edit and save code in 10 programming languages with syntax highlighting, search and replace, and code formatting.
+Vorxy Code Editor is a mobile development environment for Android devices.
+The application allows you to write, edit and save code in 10 programming languages with syntax highlighting.

-The application is designed for programmers, students and anyone who wants to have access to their code anytime, anywhere without the need for a desktop computer.
+The application is designed for programmers, students and anyone who wants to have access to their code anytime, anywhere.

 ---

-## Features

-### Code Editor
-- Syntax highlighting for 10 programming languages
-- Line numbering
-- Search and replace text
-- Code formatting (Python, C-like languages)
-- Line count display

-### Supported Languages
+## Supported Languages

 - Python
 - C
 - C++